J-HangarSpace

 JCG 70th anniversary logo

-2018 marks the 70th anniversary of the Japan Coast Guard (JCG), and a specially designed logo (above) is being used throughout the year.
-According to the service’s website, the logo incorporates a ‘7’ that is linked around an image of the globe, centred on Japan, to signify protection and reflect the JCG’s place as a leader in maritime safety not only in Japan but throughout the world.
-Featuring an arrangement of Japanese plum blossoms that bloom even in harsh circumstances and are of use to people, the ‘0’ reflects the spirit of justice and benevolence with which the service will push ahead for the next 70 years.
+2018 thus marked the 70th anniversary of the Japan Coast Guard (JCG), and a specially designed logo (above) was used throughout the year.
+According to the service’s website, the logo incorporated a ‘7’ that is linked around an image of the globe, centred on Japan, to signify protection and reflect the JCG’s place as a leader in maritime safety not only in Japan but throughout the world.
+Featuring an arrangement of Japanese plum blossoms that bloom even in harsh circumstances, the ‘0’ reflected the “spirit of justice and benevolence with which the service will push ahead for the next 70 years”.

 JCG regions(Map: Los688 via Wikimedia Commons)

-display their expertise from a 4th Region AW139.
-The demonstration formed part of the 70th anniversary
+(SRT) display their expertise from a 4th Region AW139.
+The demonstration formed part of

 (Photo: Japan Coast Guard)